Common Baby Rash Guide: Types, Causes, and Effective Treatments

 Diaper Rash

-What does diaper rash look like?
-Diaper rash is a red rash, sometimes with bumps, that can develop on your baby’s diaper area.
-Affected areas can include the lower abdomen, bottom, genitals, and folds of the thighs.
+What does a baby diaper rash look like?
+Diaper rash can manifest as red or discolored patches of skin in your baby’s diaper area, which may be less noticeable on darker skin tones.
+It can sometimes present with bumps.
+Affected areas may include the lower abdomen, bottom, genitals, and folds of the thighs.

-Treatment: Diaper rash typically clears up in three to four days if what’s causing the rash is alleviated.
-To prevent or help clear diaper rash, change the wet or soiled diaper as soon as possible.
-Cleanse your baby’s diaper area with wipes or a washcloth and water, and expose your baby’s bottom to air whenever possible.
-You can also use diaper rash cream to create a barrier from moisture.
-Contact your baby’s healthcare provider if the rash is accompanied by a fever, if the rash doesn’t get better after a few days of trying the treatment methods mentioned above, or if the rash looks particularly bad.
+Prevention: Diaper rash typically clears up in three to four days if what’s causing the rash is alleviated.
+To help prevent diaper rash, regularly change the wet or soiled diaper as soon as possible.
+Cleanse your baby’s diaper area with alcohol-free and pH-balanced wipes or alternative solutions of your choice, and dry your baby’s skin.
+As a treatment option for diaper rash, your healthcare provider might recommend a topical product such as a diapering cream.
+Contact your baby’s healthcare provider if the rash is accompanied by a fever, if the rash doesn’t get better after a few days, or if the rash looks particularly bad.

 Eczema

-What does eczema look like?
-When your baby has eczema, also known as atopic dermatitis,] you may notice dry, scaly skin with red patches on their face, the insides of the elbows, or behind the knees.
-This condition can sometimes appear after your baby's first month.
-In infants, eczema is more likely to appear on the body than the face.
-The patches of rash can be mild to very itchy, and this can be irritating for your baby.
+What does eczema in babies look like?
+When your little one has eczema, also known as atopic dermatitis, you may notice dry, scaly skin with areas of discoloration—appearing red or darker than their natural skin tone on areas like their face, the insides of the elbows, or behind the knees.
+Eczema in babies may appear after the first month and is often more common on the body than the face.
+These patches may range from mild to very itchy, which may cause discomfort for your baby.

 Treatment: If you suspect your baby has eczema, pay a visit to their healthcare provider, who may prescribe a prescription ointment or an over-the-counter cream.
-To help treat eczema or prevent it from reoccurring, make sure to gently clean your baby's skin with mild, unscented cleanser and use mild, unscented laundry detergent; dress your baby in soft clothing, and bathe them no more than three times per week.
+To help treat eczema or prevent it from reoccurring, make sure to eliminate or avoid what is triggering their skin and keep moisturized.

 Drool Rash

-Treatment: Wipe your baby’s face often if they're drooling a lot.
-You might like to use an absorbent bib that’s changed frequently to help keep the area clean and dry; applying a barrier ointment such as petroleum jelly can also help.
-If the rash is uncomfortable for your baby, a cold compress may help relieve some of the tenderness.
-If the drool rash is severe, oozing, or doesn’t go away, consult your healthcare provider for recommendations.
+Treatment: To help with the baby drool rash treatment, wipe your little one’s face often if they’re drooling heavily.
+Using an absorbent bib that may be changed frequently will help keep the area clean and dry.
+You might also apply a barrier ointment, like petroleum jelly, to protect the skin.
+A cold compress may relieve any discomfort.
+If the drool rash is severe, oozing, or persistent, consult your baby’s healthcare provider for further recommendations.

 Erythema Toxicum